 HOW TO STORE THIS EASY TO MAKE “CALDO DE POLLO MEXICANO”?

-This homemade chicken soup should be stored covered in the refrigerator for up to a week.
+This homemade chicken soup should be covered and stored in the refrigerator for up to a week.
 Warm it up on the stove or microwave.

 You can also freeze it for up to three months, and these containers are great for storing the soup.